whitneyburton/portfolios/students/1507/jeff-ruane/20151120-jeff_ruane-m3.markdown

 ### Playing a Part

 * On October 10, during the break week, I came into school to help teach the Kids Who Code class.
+* On October 16, I held a student led session with Alon and Ross to help module 1 students make bash aliases and customize Atom.

 ## Review